schrummy14/schrummy14/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on adding flexible fiber dynamics to LIGGGHTS-PUBLIC

+- 💬 Ask me about the Discrete Element Method and how to couple it with Computational Fluid Dynamics

+- 📫 How to reach me: mschramm@iastate.edu

 <!--
 **schrummy14/schrummy14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.